simonmichael/hledger/doc/SPEC-lots.md

 ## Processing pipeline

-When hledger finds lot-related entries in a journal, it performs these extra steps to calculate and check lot movements and capital gains:

-1. **Lot posting classification** - lot-related postings are tagged as `acquire`, `dispose`, `transfer-from`, `transfer-to`, or `gain` (via a hidden `ptype` tag, visible with `--verbose-tags`, queryable with `tag:ptype=...`).
-2. **Cost basis inference** - for lotful commodities/accounts, cost basis is inferred from transacted cost and vice versa.
-Or when the account name ends with a lot subaccount, cost basis can also be inferred from that.
-3. **Lot movement inference** - acquired lots become subaccounts; transfers and disposals select from existing lots using some reduction method.
-4. **Gain posting inference and checking** - in disposal transactions, hledger infers a realised-gain / unrealised-gain posting pair from the lots' cost basis, or checks the user's explicit gain amount against it.
-5. **Lot detail hiding** - lot subaccounts and some lot-related generated postings are hidden, for simpler reports, unless `--lots` is used.

-Error checking is performed throughout, so problems like missing lot cost, ambiguous selectors, dispose before acquire, invalid `lots:` tag values, etc. are reported at load time.
+Lot-related processing runs during journal finalising as a sequence of stages.
+Errors (missing lot cost, ambiguous selectors, dispose before acquire, invalid `lots:` tag values, etc.) are reported at load time.

-Lot-related processing runs during journal finalising in two groups:
+See [SPEC-finalising.md](SPEC-finalising.md) for how this sits in the broader pipeline.

 **Always-on** (independent of `--ignore-lots`):